Jean-Paul Jauffret: Sports career

 Jauffret brothers at the Villa Primrose Tennis club in Bordeaux, with from left to right: François, Pierre, their father André, Jean-Paul and Marc, 1963.

 Villa Primrose Tennis Club

-Coming from a prominent French tennis family, he was introduced to tennis at an early age by his father André Jauffret at the Villa Primrose club alongside his brothers, including François who would become a professional tennis player and the top French number for multiple years.
+Coming from a prominent French tennis family, he was introduced to tennis at an early age by his father André Jauffret at the Villa Primrose club alongside his brothers, including François who would become a professional tennis player and French number one male tennis player for multiple years.

-He has been a member of the board of Villa Primrose since 1987, and honorary president of since 1995.
+Jauffret was a member of the board of Villa Primrose since 1987, and honorary president since 1995.

 Titles

 Jauffret was the French junior champion in 1946 and a university champion in 1951.
-He competed in the second round of the French Open in 1953.
+He made it to the second round of the French Open in 1953.

 He was a multiple-time French champion and regularly won the world veteran team championship title during the 1990s.